RK0429/cespy/design/plan.md

   * Combine the READMEs of both projects, distilling the important information from each.
 The new README should introduce the unified tool, list its features (covering what both original projects did), and provide basic usage examples.
   * If not already present, consider creating a **User Guide** or reference manual.
 This could cover topics like: setting up LTSpice for use with the library, using the API to modify a circuit and run sweeps, parsing results, performing Monte Carlo analyses, etc.
   * Ensure that any API changes (due to refactoring or renaming) are reflected in the documentation.
 Since backward compatibility isn't strictly required, we can simplify function names or parameters, but we must update examples accordingly.
-  * (Optional) Prepare a short **migration guide** in the documentation: for instance, “If you previously used `kuPyLTSpice.LTSpiceSimulation(...)`, now use `kupicelib.simulators.LTSpiceSimulator`” – this will help any existing user (or the author themselves) transition smoothly.
+  * (Optional) Prepare a short **migration guide** in the documentation: for instance, “If you previously used `kuPyLTSpice.LTSpiceSimulation(...)`, now use `cespy.simulators.LTSpiceSimulator`” – this will help any existing user (or the author themselves) transition smoothly.
 * **Retain Major Functionality:** As a guiding principle, all the capabilities from both packages should still be available:

   * **LTSpice Automation:** Running LTSpice simulations headlessly and retrieving data (the core of PyLTSpice/kuPyLTSpice) – this must work seamlessly in the new package.